birnstiel/erc_template/README.md

-# ERC Starting Grant Template
+# ERC Proposal Template
 *by Tilman Birnstiel*

 This repository contains my own personal template for an [ERC starting grant](http://erc.europa.eu/starting-grants) proposal, based on the 2016 call for proposals.
+And updated in 2021.
+It can be used for Starting, Consolidator, or Advanced Grants.
 Included are:

 - the template `tex`-files for Part B1 and Part B2 of the proposal including some auxiliary files (bibliography files, header, ...).
 - the template commitment letter for the host institution.